 - ShareFile: App to access shared data and to share, sync, and edit files.

 Public app store

 - Secure Hub: Client used by all mobile devices to communicate with XenMobile.
 IT pushes security settings, configurations, and mobile apps to mobile devices via the Secure Hub client.
 Android and iOS devices enroll in XenMobile through Secure Hub.

-- Citrix Receiver: Mobile app that allows users to open XenApp-hosted applications on mobile devices.
+- Citrix Receiver: Mobile app that allows users to open applications hosted by Virtual Apps and Desktops on mobile devices.

 - GoToMeeting: An online meeting, desktop sharing, and video conferencing client that lets users meet with other computer users, customers, clients, or colleagues via the Internet in real time.